Senior Living: Expectation vs. Reality. The Truth About Senior Living Facilities Revealed

 It might be difficult to believe that a person would be willing to care for someone they barely know, even to the point of helping them clean up after doing number 2.
 Not to mention, there have been cases of elderly abuse which has stirred fear in seniors of being left in the hands of caregivers.
 Seniors tend to be more emotional or paranoid (mostly due to their ageing), so they prefer to receive care from their families or loved ones.

 Reality: Caregivers do care.
 Yes, they are trained to do their jobs for the sake of keeping them but they are also taught how to be compassionate and patient towards the care recipients.
 Being a caregiver is a tough job, considering that seniors also have varying personalities and ways of behaving.
+For added peace of mind, some seniors and their families choose to use personal alarms, which allow elderly individuals to call for help quickly if they ever feel unsafe or need assistance.
 The bottom line is most caregivers are loving, friendly, and supportive towards elderly residents.
 Those who are not are consequently dealt with for the sake of protecting the well-being of seniors.

 4. Living in a senior care facility is the beginning of the end